swiftlang/swift/docs/SIL.rst

 of the allocated memory.
 The memory must be deallocated with a ``dealloc`` instruction of the matching ``heap`` or ``stack`` type.
 The memory will not be retainable; to allocate a retainable box for a value type, use ``alloc_box``.

+An ``alloc_var`` may also perform a ``pseudo`` allocation, which is a stack allocation for debugging or tooling purposes.
+A pseudo-allocation does not need to be deallocated or destroyed and should only be stored to by the program.

 alloc_ref
 `````````